Michael writes, with Graham jogging his failing memory:

 A quick note about Nimrod: how nice to spend time aboard such a well-equipped, well-loved and competent yacht – compared with the somewhat soulless plastic tubs that are what we usually charter in the Med.
 Jo & Liz have clearly put a lot of thought and time into sorting her and making her homely.

-Pictures below of our track yesterday, the anchorage at Porto Vecchio and a view of the old town from Nimmie.
+Pictures of our track yesterday, the anchorage at Porto Vecchio and a view of the old town from Nimmie.
 View of our anchorage from Porto Vecchio.
 Jo, queen of the BBQ aboard Nimrod at La Rondinara.